-Element Content Full scope of implementation, including full IT Implausible implementation to be avoided (e.g. different deadlines) Partwise feasibility study A feasibility study is requested from certain IMs only or just for a certain period of the train run. (not every involved IM).
-Ability of the IMs: • to have an automated link between national systems, TCR tool, and Capacity Hub for coordination with IMs and anytime for information on the available capacity to Applicants • to receive, elaborate, exchange and coordinate feasibility study request with the Applicants and the neighbouring IM via a common platform in capacity broker • to have automated links between national systems and capacity broker Ability of the Applicants: • to request a feasibility study process from certain IMs for a certain period for traffic in Annual Timetable, recurrent ad hoc and rolling planning Different grades of automatisation link between national IT and capacity hub/capacity broker.
+Element Content Full scope of implementation, including full IT Implausible implementation to be avoided (e.g. different deadlines) Partwise feasibility study feasibility study feasibility study feasibility study feasibility study feasibility study feasibility study feasibility study feasibility study for a certain period of the train run. (not every involved IM).
+Ability of the IMs: to have an automated link between national systems, TCR tool, and Capacity Hub for coordination with IMs and anytime for information on the available capacity to Applicants to receive, elaborate, exchange and coordinate feasibility study request with the Applicants and the neighbouring IM via a common platform in capacity broker to have automated links between national systems and capacity broker to request a feasibility study process from certain IMs for a certain period for traffic in Annual Timetable, recurrent ad hoc and rolling planning Different grades of automatisation link between national IT and capacity hub/capacity broker.
 Different deadlines for submission of feedback.
 Full feasibility study request Feasibility study is requested from every involved IMs for the whole period of the train run.
-Ability of the IMs: • to receive, elaborate, exchange and coordinate feasibility study request with the Applicants and the neighbouring IM via a common platform in capacity broker • to have automated links between national systems and capacity broker Ability of the Applicants: • to request a feasibility study process for traffic in Annual Timetable, recurrent ad hoc and rolling planning Different deadlines for submission or feedback.
+Ability of the IMs: to receive, elaborate, exchange and coordinate feasibility study request with the Applicants and the neighbouring IM via a common platform in capacity broker to have automated links between national systems and capacity broker Ability of the Applicants: to request a feasibility study process for traffic in Annual Timetable, recurrent ad hoc and rolling planning Different deadlines for submission or feedback.